-Khao Sok borders Sri Phang Nga National Park to the south-west and Kang Krung National Park in the north.
+The park borders Sri Phang Nga National Park to the south-west and Kang Krung National Park to the north.
 Together this whole region of protected rainforest covers a huge area of more than 4,000 km2.
-Khao Sok has the highest level of rainfall in Thailand (3,500 mm per year).
-The heaviest rains are between May and October, the driest period between November and April.
-All this rain is helping to fill up the enormous Cheow Lan Lake, which is located inside the Park.
+The area of Khao Sok has the highest level of rainfall in Thailand (3,500 mm per year).
+The heaviest rains are between May and October, the driest period between November and April; all this rain is helping to fill up the enormous Cheow Lan Lake, which is located inside the Park.

-There are recorded 48 species of mammals; so it is one of the places in Thailand, where there is living the greatest variety of mammals.
-You can find the Malaysian Sun Bear, Barking Deer, Mouse Deer, Leopard, Clouded Leopard, Malaysian Tapir, wild Elephants, Monkeys, Gibbon, Gaur Cow, also Wild Boar and Otters amongst a host of other astonishing creatures.
+Khao Sok rainforest has an amazing array of wildlife.
+There have been recorded 48 species of mammals, so it is one of the places in Thailand where there live the greatest variety of mammals.
+You can find the Malaysian Sun Bear, Barking Deer, Mouse Deer, Leopard, Clouded Leopard, Malaysian Tapir, wild Elephant, Monkey, Gibbon, Gaur Cow, also Wild Boar and Otter amongst a host of other astonishing creatures.

 There is also a great diversity of bird life that dwells around the Lake.
 With 311 recorded species, five different types of Hornbill, various Kingfishers and also different Eagles can be spotted here.
 The park has become famous for bird watching and is visited every season by bird watchers from all over the world; to experience this incredible variety of different bird species.